Back to Journal

 The Honest Risks

-Horizon West: Over-supply risk if master plan fills faster than demand.
-High inventory = lower appreciation.
+Horizon West: Over-supply risk if the master plan adds homes faster than demand.
+High inventory can pressure appreciation.

 Real Investor Action Plan